ZakDangerfield/Factmata_test/README.md

 Reads and Extracts all top URLS in R/news using Newspaper3K library.
 Extracts data from reddit(r/News)
 Transforms the extracted data into a list and appends a Score to each url.
-The score is there to mimic what we would expect To happen when we gather score on keywords within each URL.
+The score function used, is there to mimic what we would expect The layout to look like when we gather score on keywords within each URL.
 Finally we Load the data into a PostgreSQL Database.

-My postgreSQL image shows a vast array of articles Url's, the scores extracted from each Url and the textual data.
+My postgreSQL image shows a vast array of article Url's, the scores from each Url and the textual data.

 ----How to run the code----

 Installation of my requirments.txt is needed to be able to run with my selected library.
-It also features other library items that are required to be able to upload our data To the cloud
+It also features other library items that are required, to be able to upload our data To the cloud.
 A docker compose file will need to be created, and a postgreSQL initiated on a localhost port number: 5432.